 The Library Building currently has restricted access.
-For more information on available spaces and services, please see our Library Resources and Services Available During Fall Semester 2020 guide, or contact the Library using our 24/7 Ask a Librarian service.
+For more information on available spaces and services, please see our Library Resources and Services Available in Summer 2021 guide, or contact the Library using our 24/7 Ask a Librarian service.

 Electronic journal articles are available until regular building access resumes.
 Only physical items currently in the Library Retrieval System (LRS) are requestable.